What is Integrated Care

 The solution lies in integrated care, the systematic coordination of general and behavioral healthcare.
 Integrating mental health, substance abuse, and primary care services produces the best outcomes and proves the most effective approach to caring for people with multiple healthcare needs.

-The webinar, Understanding Primary and Behavioral Healthcare Integration, hosted by the National Council provides an overview of integration for the behavioral health and primary care fields.
+The webinar, Understanding Primary and Behavioral Healthcare Integration, hosted by the National Council, provides an overview of integration for the behavioral health and primary care fields.

 What is Integrated Care: Understanding Health Care Reform – Integrated Care and Why You Should Care from SAMHSA provides a detailed overview of the importance of integrated primary and behavioral healthcare.

-CIHS’ Standard Framework for Levels of Integrated Healthcare helps primary and behavioral healthcare provider organizations improve outcomes by helping them understand where they are on the integration continuum.
+CIHS’ Standard Framework for Levels of Integrated Healthcare helps primary care and behavioral health provider organizations improve outcomes by helping them understand where they are on the integration continuum.
 This six-level framework can be used for planning; creating a common language to discuss integration, progress, and financing; supporting assessment and benchmarking efforts; explaining integration efforts to stakeholders; and clarifying differences in vision between two or more partnering organizations.

 A Family Tree of Related Terms in Use in the Field of Collaborative Care provides a common dictionary for integration and related concepts.